EKU Online: Frequently Asked Questions

 How can I make the most of my online educational experience?

 You are encouraged to interact with your professors and classmates as much as possible throughout your educational experience.
 In fact, our professors welcome and encourage your feedback.
 You will be able to communicate via chat, e-mail and other tools.
 Be sure to take advantage of these opportunities.

 The only difference between an online degree and a traditional degree is that the course work was completed online.
 Upon graduation, you will hold a degree from Eastern Kentucky University, and you will have all the rights and privileges of traditional EKU alumni.

-The EKU Online paralegal degree program requires 2 weeks of on-campus sessions devoted to writing and research.
-Otherwise, online students are not required to visit the EKU campus.
+The paralegal program requires 2 weeks of on-campus sessions devoted to writing and research.
+The fire, arson and explosion investigation program requires 2 weeks of hands-on activity at the EKU Fire Labs.
+Otherwise, online students are not required to visit campus.
 However, you are always welcome to visit the Richmond campus or any of EKU’s satellite campuses in Kentucky at any time.